wesreisz/getting_started_with_k8s/content/posts/lesson-1/0-introduction.md

 1. Understand how to deploy and operate a service on kubernetes

 ### Audience
-You should have a familiarity with containers and want to learn more about their orchestration on top of Kubernetes
+You should have a familiarity with containers and want to learn more about their orchestration on top of Kubernetes.
+This is a Kubernetes Day 1 class.
+What that means is it's an introductory topic to k8s.
+Day 2 concerns are not part of this 3 hour class.

 ### Prerequisites
 * Familiarity with containers (don't need to be an expert)